- Professional Devt

 Association business shall be conducted at the formal annual business meeting by the Active Members present and shall include at least (1) the election of officers; (2) reports from officers and committees, with provision for the adoption of Association resolutions; (3) action on proposed amendments to the constitution and bylaws; and (4) new business, which must be submitted to the President for inclusion in the agenda at least 24 hours before the formal annual business meeting.
 Except for amendments to the constitution and bylaws, action may be taken by a majority of those present and voting.

-The terms of office for all elected officers of the Association, with the exception of the President-Elect, shall be for two years.
-The President-Elect serves three consecutive years on the Executive Board.
+The terms of office for all elected officers of the Association, with the exception of the President-Elect and Treasurer-Elect, shall be for two years.
+The President-Elect and Treasurer-Elect each serves three consecutive years on the Executive Board.
 A President-Elect is elected annually, with the Treasurer and Vice President for Publications and Information Technology being elected on alternate years from the Secretary, Vice President for Membership, Vice President of Diversity Development and Vice President for Professional Development.

-All officers, except the Treasurer, shall hold office from the adjournment of the formal annual business meeting in which they were elected until adjournment of the formal annual business meeting in which their successors are elected.
-The Treasurer shall hold office for two fiscal years, beginning February 1.
+All officers except the Treasurer shall hold office from the adjournment of the formal annual business meeting in which they were elected until adjournment of the formal annual business meeting in which their successors are elected.
+The Treasurer holds office from the adjournment of the Winter Board Meeting following the end of their first year as Incoming Treasurer until the end of the Winter Board meeting two years later.

 Each officer shall perform the duties of an officer, including the duties as a member of any committee of the Association.
 This service should be conducted in good faith, and in the best interests of the Association, including reasonable inquiry and fiduciary responsibility.